smileidentity/web-client/README.md

    npm test
    ```

+### Example App

+The [Example App](example) can be used to test out changes made locally to the embed and it's dependencies.
+To start testing locally with the embed

+- Copy the [Sample env](example/sample.env) to [example/.env](example/.env) in the example app and provide the relevant values
+- Build and start the embed server (it should be running on port 8000)
+- Start the example app backend `npm start`
+- Start the example app front end `npm run dev`

+> Upon making changes in the embed or it's dependencies, remember to rebuild the embed by running `npm run build` in the embed directory

 ### Versioning

 The versioning strategy is enforced by the `scripts/versionConsistency.js` script.
 It checks that all package.json files in the repo are on the same version.
 We use a CI action to publish a git tag when the version changes.
 In the future we will also publish to NPM.